Ashishyadav07/Java-Notes/OOPS/README.md

 ## Polymorphism

-- Polymorphism in Java is a concept by which we can perform a single action in different ways.
+- Polymorphism in Java is the ability of an object to take many forms, allowing a single method or action to behave differently based on the context.
 - The word "poly" means many and "morphs" means forms.

 ### Types of polymorphism